elasticio/elasticio.github.io/content/_developers/error-retry.md

 Flow gets higher then `1000` value, the Platform removes old error records and shows a corresponding notification in the UI.

+## Retry from step

+With this feature you can select any previous step in the flow and start retrying from that moment.
+The rerunning flow process starts from the selected step.
+Therefore, the messages on the steps will be doubled (another message will be added) and only on the step with an error - the behavior will be as before.
+The error will disappear - and either a valid message or an error will appear again.

+There are two points you should be aware of before using this feature:

+* To retry your flow must be active
+* If passthrought is disabled in a step, you will not be able to retry from previous steps.
+You can see this in the following example:

+{% include img.html max-width="60%" url="/assets/img/integrator-guide/instant-error-management/passthrought-disabled.png" title="Passthrought disabled" %}

+After you have started the flow and found an error, you can choose a step from which you want retry.
+You can select any step other than the trigger.

+We'll take a closer look at this function using this flow as an example.
+First, click on the place where the error is indicated:

+{% include img.html max-width="60%" url="/assets/img/integrator-guide/instant-error-management/example-flow.png" title="Example flow" %}

+Here you can see the description of the error in your flow and select the step in which you want to correct the message:

+{% include img.html max-width="100%" url="/assets/img/integrator-guide/instant-error-management/retry-from-step.png" title="Retry from step" %}

+In our case, the mistake was the wrong email address, which we can correct in the chosen step by editing message.
+The email is set in the second step, which means we can change the message in one of the following steps - for example, in the **Splitter**:

+{% include img.html max-width="100%" url="/assets/img/integrator-guide/instant-error-management/edit-message.png" title="Edit message" %}

+After you have fixed the error, click on the **Retry Message** and the flow will rerun:

+{% include img.html max-width="60%" url="/assets/img/integrator-guide/instant-error-management/retry-message.png" title="Retry message" %}

 ## Related links